splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

    ``lastUpdatedBy``
    ``lastUpdatedByName``

-4. Update the integration object via the API:
+4. Update the integration object using the API:

 .. code-block:: none